sjcoope/google-calendar-analyser/README.md

 - End to end testing
 - Add hours of conflicts during week.

+# Bugs/Fixes

+- Date locality issue.
+- If no colours/categories specified in week then queries fail (as limiting by number 10 but sheets has set the column to be text)
+- Workout how to handle conflicts.
+Should they be recorded as time/meetings when the person can't be in the same place at the same time??
+Maybe do that because then we can show the total hours of meetings the person is in.
+Show hours of conflicts during week and breakdown per day (for single week view).

 # Issues

 Issue#1 - Cannot test CalendarEvent.getMyStatus() as this refers to GoogleAppsScript.Calendar.GuestStatus which I can't reference as the